Start today off right, with a 52 Week Savings Challenge!

 The obvious answer is to save money, but for what?

-Here are a few reasons why you might do a 52-week money challenge:
+Here are a few reasons why you might do a 52 week plan:

-These are just a few examples of why you might try a money challenge.
-I always like to tackle a money challenge when I have a vacation on the horizon.
+These are just a few examples of why you might try this fabulous money challenge.
+I personally, always like to tackle a money challenge when I have a vacation on the horizon.
+This allows me to pay for my vacations with cash which is always something I strive to achieve.

 Track Your Progress With This 52 Week Money Challenge Printable